 3) Print Only When Necessary

 Computers, tablets and phones can easily show important documents, making the printer's job rarely necessary these days.
 When documents do need to be printed, choose instead to use recycled paper and print on both sides to be eco-friendly at work.
-Each employee can save about a tree per year by not printing or copying documents.

 4) Replace Bulbs with LED Lights